crfroehlich/ts-tools/example.md

 `yarn docs:sync-build-scripts`
 - generates a readme build scripts section using the scriptsDocumentation property, if present, in the package.json file

-`yarn docs:sync-readme`
-- creates or updates a new readme with a toc, script docs, links to docs and a license

 `yarn generate:exports`
 - Generates index.ts files for all exports recursively in the 'src' folder